iamcco/coc-flutter/README.md

 - FlutterDevices
   > `:CocList FlutterDevices`

-  Shows the devices that you can run the app on.
+  Shows a list of available devices that can be selected to use as run destination.
+  When selecting a device the `flutter.selectedDeviceId` config option will be updated in the local config.
+  It also has the `run` action which only runs the app once on that device without changing the selected device.

 - FlutterEmulators
   > `:CocList FlutterEmulators`